-I strive to be an affirming therapist and welcome all sexual orientations, gender identities, and relationship preferences.
-I belong to SAIGE- The Society for Sexual, Affectional, Intersex, and Gender Expansive Identities Idaho (formerly Idaho Association for LGBT Issues in Counseling and I'm committed to educating myself on the unique needs of LGBTQI+ individuals.
+I strive to be an affirming therapist and welcome all sexual orientations, gender identities, and relationships.
+I belong to SAIGE- The Society for Sexual, Affectional, Intersex, and Gender Expansive Identities Idaho (formerly Idaho Association for LGBT Issues in Counseling and I'm committed to educating myself on the unique needs of LGBTQ2SIA+ individuals.
 I have worked closely with transgender and gender diverse individuals in various stages of identity development and transition.
 I ascribe to the WPATH (World Professional Association for Transgender Health) standards of care and will collaborate, as needed, with your medical team to coordinate care for your desired authentic expression, including writing letters necessary for gender affirming surgery.

 Experiencing traumatic events or something distressing for which you were unprepared can have long-lasting, painful symptoms, like flashbacks or nightmares, feelings of unexplainable fear, sadness, or anger, and negative beliefs about yourself, others, and the world.
 Trauma can leave you with a sense of lasting depression or that nothing feels safe.
 It can become difficult to feel connected to or loving toward others, and it may feel extremely difficulty to experience positive emotions.
 These experiences could start suddenly or may take years to surface.
 The good news is, there is hope for recovering from trauma.
 I use a variety of strengths based, trauma informed therapies, including Eye Movement Desensitization Reprocessing (EMDR), Internal Family Systems (IFS), and clinical hypnotherapy.

 For more information about EMDR therapy, please visit https://www.emdria.org/page/what_is_emdr_therapy.

 I currently work with adolescents ages 13 and up.
 Some of my work with teens includes developing healthy coping for anxiety and stress, reducing perfectionism and increasing self-acceptance, improving self-esteem and feelings of self-worth, developing emotional intelligence and empathy, creating healthy relationships with family and peers, and recovery from trauma.
 I utilize creative methods including art, music, journaling, animation, and mindfulness.
 Additionally, hypnotherapy is also a great tool for teens to address academic or athletic performance, issues related to self-esteem, and building internal resources for trauma recovery.